p2xai/gronka/README.md

 ## inspiration

-this is basically a spiritual successor to esmbot. i needed something simple that just converts files to gifs without all the extra stuff.
+this is basically a spiritual successor to esmbot.

 ## license